gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Inputs**:

-- String componentDescriptor: Json or Yaml representation of the *Component Descriptor*
+- String componentDescriptor: JSON or YAML representation of the *Component Descriptor*

 **Outputs**:

+- Bool: true if upload was successful

 **Errors**: